EPISODE ONE – Theme: Crafting Mystery (Original air date October 20, 2020)

 Sonja Boon is an award-winning writer, researcher and teacher.
 Her creative non-fiction has appeared in Geist, The Ethnic Aisle, and is forthcoming in several edited collections.
 She has a critical memoir published last year, What the Oceans Remember: Searching for Belonging and Home.
 She is professor of Gender Studies at Memorial University in Newfoundland, but prior to that, she was a longtime resident of the lower mainland where she worked as a professional early music flautist – performing, recording and touring.

-EPISODE THREE – Thursday, October 22: The Storytellers
+EPISODE THREE – Theme: The Storytellers (Original air date October 22, 2020)

 All writers are in some ways the tellers of stories.
 In this third and final episode of our festival, three authors help to explore connection through their stories.
 Joseph Dandurand uses stories of the Sasquatch as inspiration for his first children’s book The Sasquatch, the Fire and the Cedar Baskets.
 Maria Reva looks to her own heritage in the Ukraine as a foundation for the very compelling Good Citizens Need Not Fear, while Jessica McDiarmid connects us to the voices of those impacted by missing and murdered Indigenous women and girls through Highway of Tears.